IlyaLts/SyncManager/README.md

 - **Minimum file size**
 - **Maximum file size**
 - **Minimum size for a moved file** - *(The size at which files are allowed to be detected as moved or renamed)*
+- **Minimum size for delta copying** - *(The size at which files start being delta copied.
+Files lower than that size will be deleted and fully recopied)*
 - **Include** - *(Whitelist)*
 - **Exclude** - *(Blacklist)*
 ### Database Location